cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C3_JavaScript-Foundations-Part-2_JavaScript/Class/NOTES.md

 **Check**: Assess your understanding of JavaScript objects

 - How do you define key-value pairs in a JavaScript object?
-- What object property notation would you use if you wanted to search using a seperate variable?
+- What object property notation would you use if you wanted to search using a separate variable?
 - What is a function inside an object typically called?

 ---